Last updated Sep 26, 2023

 Forge offers two options for building the user interface of your apps: custom UI and the UI kit.
 These options differ in terms of the complexity of the interactions and visual features that they cater for.
 Both custom UI and UI kit apps inherit modern security features to ensure high trust between Atlassian, developers, and users.

-In Forge Quest, the focus will be on UI Kit 2.
+In Forge Quest, the focus will be on the latest version of UI Kit.

 UI Kit

-See the UI Kit concept page to learn more.
+See the About UI Kit page to learn more.

 Custom UI